o3de/o3de.org/content/docs/user-guide/visualization/animation/character-editor/sync-graph.md

 To use the Input component, you must enable the [Starting Point Input](/docs/user-guide/gems/reference/input/starting-point-input) Gem for your project.
 The Starting Point Input Gem interprets hardware input and converts it into input events such as `pressed`, `released`, and `held`.

 Each Input component references an `.inputbindings` file.
 An `.inputbindings` file binds a set of inputs to an event.
-These inputs can come from sources like a mouse, keyboard, or game controller.
-You can use the **Input Bindings Editor** in O3DE Editor to create an input bindings file.
-For more information, see [Working with the Input Component](/docs/user-guide/interactivity/input/using-player-input).
+These inputs can come from sources such as a mouse, keyboard, or game controller.
+To create an input bindings file, you can use the **Input Bindings Editor** in O3DE Editor.
+For more information, refer to [Using Player Input in Open 3D Engine](/docs/user-guide/interactivity/input/using-player-input).

 **Getting Keyboard Input to Control Graph Synchronization** In the example, the gun entity has an Input component.
 The Input component uses a `synctest.inputbindings` asset to bind keyboard inputs **1** and **2** to the `SyncControl` event.
 The `SyncControl` event controls the sync mode, which determines whether or not the gun fires when the robot fires.